Skip to main content

 RECRUITMENT DINING

-Each woman has a meal included in the cost of the registration fees.
-This meal plan includes designated lunches and one dinner.
-All other meals throughout the week will be independent and individuals can use their semester meal plan to eat what they would like to on campus.
+Each woman has three meals included in the cost of the registration fee.
+These meals include Monday, August 10 dinner, Tuesday, August 11 & Wednesday, August 12 lunch.
+All other meals throughout the week will be independent, and individuals can use their semester meal plan to eat what they would like to on campus.
 This will help encourage PNMs to explore the on-campus dining options during the week of recruitment.
 We encourage PNMs to plan ahead to have snacks and breakfast available in their own dorm.

-Oklahoma State University Panhellenic Association has adopted a resolution regarding financial transparency during Panhellenic recruitment processes.
+• Oklahoma State University Panhellenic Association has adopted a resolution regarding financial transparency during Panhellenic recruitment processes.
 In a spirit of transparency and accountability, this information will be provided to potential new members before, during, and after the Formal Recruitment process.
-The information in in the booklet below and on each chapter's profile page includes all required costs of Panhellenic membership for the 2024 – 2025 year as reported in spring of 2024.
+The information in the booklet below and on each chapter's profile page includes all required costs of Panhellenic membership for the 2026 - 2027 year as reported in spring of 2026.
 Total costs include all member dues, chapter fees, and assessments including inter/national fees, required apparel, housing and/or parlor fees, etc. In addition to mandatory expenses, there may also be additional, optional expenses such as T-shirts.
 Students are encouraged to determine how much they will allocate for these expenses at the beginning of each semester.

 NEW MEMBER FEE: